 Yes, The People's Story Museum is wheelchair friendly.

 The People’s Story’s ground and first floor are fully accessible, but not the second floor nor the video room.

-The People's Story Museum has not told us if they are fully pushchair friendly.
+No, The People's Story Museum have stated they are not pushchair friendly.

 The People's Story Museum has not told us if they are dog friendly.